-The primary purpose of adding a breakpoint in C is to pause program execution at a specific line of code during debugging.
+The primary purpose of adding a breakpoint in C is to pause program.
+That is the execution at a specific line of code during debugging.

 This allows you to inspect the live state of your program rather than guessing why it fails.